crcx/retroforth/doc/RETRO-Book.md

 language does not track what came before or attempt to guess at what might come in the future.

 This leads into the sigils.
-RETRO 11 had a complicated system for sigils, with different types of sigilss for words that parsed ahead (e.g., strings) and words that operated on the current token (e.g., `@`).
-RETRO 12 eliminates all of these in favor of just having a single sigil model.
+Retro 11 had a complicated system for sigils, with different types of sigilss for words that parsed ahead (e.g., strings) and words that operated on the current token (e.g., `@`).
+Retro 12 eliminates all of these in favor of just having a single sigil model.

 The first thing `interpret` does is look to see if the first